TerraStudio/HydraServer/README.md

 ######Classes
-Currently there are three server classes:
+Currently there are two server classes:

 | Class                          | Explanation                                                           |
 | ------------------------------ | --------------------------------------------------------------------- |
 | Server                         | the main server class which starts the server                         |
 | Connection                     | the connection class handles the connections of the server            |

-and three client classes:
+and one client class:

 | Class                          | Explanation                                                           |
 | ------------------------------ | --------------------------------------------------------------------- |